Chapter 58 BWV 9 Es ist das Heil uns kommen her

 It is not unusual in itself for there to be three recitatives particularly, as in this case, when they are placed so as to balance the macro-structure of the overall work.
 But it is most uncommon for all three recitatives to be declaimed by the one voice.
 Consequently, we will begin our perusal of the work with an examination of these movements which do appear to have a number of features in common.

 Even a cursory glance at the text leads us to expect a little hectoring or lecturing.
 The voice of God, Christ, the pastor or possibly even the echoes of our own parents and teachers can all resound in the declamations of the bass voice.
-And from this standpoint we will not be disappointed with the first recitative----God gave us the laws, we transgressed them and the soul was thus compromised----we had not the strength to resist.
+And from this standpoint we will not be disappointed with the first recitative----God gave us the laws, we transgressed them and the Soul was thus compromised----we had not the strength to resist.

 We are given our lecture and we must accept it.
 The following tenor aria will graphically portray the depths to which we could sink if we were to ignore the warnings.
 And this observation in itself helps us to understand a little more of Bach′s planning of his cantatas; the arias frequently reflect or expound upon the recitatives they follow, adding, on occasion, some particularly graphic examples.

 The second recitative offers us hope, a clear case of the stick first and the carrot to follow!
 We are now preached to about Christ's sacrifice, offered in order that we might be saved.
-The simple recitative melts, on the final line into a moment of tender arioso as, with true faith, we embrace the arms of Jesus.
+The simple recitative melts, on the final line, into a moment of tender arioso as, with true faith, we embrace the arms of Jesus.

 The third recitative is again simple and direct, the text reinforcing the positive message of faith and redemption in God's own time.
 True, we are reminded that we have a conscience, and it is only right that it is troubled by our sinful past.
 But essentially we can rise above our transgressions and rely on God's grace and benefice.

 A further point of interest is that the second two recitatives begin in the minor and end in the major.
-Very possibly this symbolizes the progression from ignorance and sin to the joy of true faith, as decreed by God's laws, the only pathway (or journey) to genuine fulfillment.
+Very possibly this symbolizes the progression from ignorance and sin to the joy of true faith, as decreed by God's laws, the only pathway (or journey) to genuine fulfilment.

 The three recitatives were clearly planned as a cognate group and encapsulate the fundamental Lutheran creed.
 The two intervening arias and final chorale reflect upon, and extend their statements.